Sign up for access to discounts, event updates, and exclusive content

 Your sympathetic nervous system is known as the fight-or-flight state.
 Its opposite: the parasympathetic nervous system is known as the rest-and-digest state, or the feed-and-breed state if you prefer.

-You're always in one of these states.
 Both are important for your health and survival, but it’s essential that you spend time resting & digesting.
 As you can imagine, spending all your time in fight or flight mode would be very stressful on the body!

 The 4 Sleep Cycle Stages